Ivy-Apps/ivy-wallet/docs/Architecture.md

 ./scripts/create_module.sh screen-something
 ```

-> Simplification: We have a few modules that are an exception to this strategy, for example widgets `:widget-something` and other things worthy of encapsulation in an own module.
-But use the above strategy as a rule-of-thumb.
+> Simplification: We have a few modules that are an exception to this strategy (for example widgets `:widget-something`) but use the above strategy holds true of most cases.

 ## Paradigm: pragmatic